Crumb Top Baking

 Can a different seed or nut butter be used in place of the tahini?

-You can substitute another seed butter or nut butter for the tahini in this recipe but it will change the flavour of the brownies and the frosting.
+You can substitute another seed butter or nut butter for the tahini in this recipe but it will change the flavor of the brownies and the frosting.

 Frosted brownies on a sheet of parchment paper.